translate/pootle/docs/server/cache.rst

 Pootle uses a caching system to improve performance.
 It is an essential part of :doc:`optimizing <optimization>` your Pootle installation.
-It is based on :ref:`Django's caching system <django:django-cache-framework>`, and is used for various things:
+It is based on
+|Django's caching system|_, and is used for various things:

 - To serve cached (possibly slightly outdated) versions of most pages to anonymous users to reduce their impact on server performance.